HeyNitin/Quiz-app/README.md

 - Vanilla CSS
 - JavaScript

-This is a quiz app, which lets you play any quiz from mentioned catagories.
+This is a quiz app, which lets you play any quiz from mentioned categories.
-We currently have 3 main catagories
+We currently have 3 main cetagories
 <br>
 Bollywood
 <br>